Back to Home Page or

 as well mayors of Liverpool, and Alan Gardner, a naval commander and later

-vice admiral and peer, who later earned distinction as the commander-in-chief
+vice admiral and peer, who later earned distinction as the

 of the Channel Fleet who helped to prevent the invasion of Napoleon in 1807.